KernelHaven/IncrementalDeadCodeAnalysis/README.md

 net.ssehub.kernel_haven.incremental.analysis.IncrementalThreadedDeadCodeAnalysis
 ``

-for the multithreaded-version, you can change the number of threads by including the folling line in your KernelHaven-configuration file:
+For the multithreaded-version, you can change the number of threads by including the folling line in your KernelHaven-configuration file:

 ``
 analysis.undead.threads = 20
 ``

 ## Dependencies